cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 Calling this system call with a null capability for both semaphore and kpage will unassign this interrupt.
 After this, userspace will not be informed about interrupts via the previously configured semaphore and kpage.
-The IOMMU Interrupt Remapping Table Entry for this interrupt will be cleared.
 In case of a pin-based (IOAPIC) interrupt the interrupt will be masked at the IOAPIC.

 ### In